xoxzo/blog.xoxzo.com/content/Use Cases/small-usage-en.md

 Summary: SMS authentication is not just for large-scale services.
 Even with a small number of users, security should never be compromised.
 Xoxzo has long supported small businesses and individual developers by meeting the need for light usage SMS authentication.

 ### Start Small, Protect Properly
-### Why Xoxzo Has Continued to Support “Light Usage” SMS Authentication

 Xoxzo has been in the industry for many years, but we are not a large company.
 We operate fully remotely with a minimal team, and we do not have a particularly “strong” corporate culture.